AltimorTASDK/ssbm-1.03/README.md

 You need to install the `pypng` Python library.
 * Example: `pip install pypng`

+All submodules in the 1.03 repo must be cloned.
+* Example: `git submodule update --init --recursive`

 ## Building

 Invoke `make` with `VERSION` set to one of `102`, `101`, `100`, or `PAL`.
 This